Zion Road project in Fayetteville, a pain to many, nearing finish line, city says

 Next, crews need to install a sewer line from Randal Place to Crossover Road.
 The work shouldn't take as long as the previous sewer line because the crews will dig at a shallower depth, enabling them to install more pipe at a time, Brown said.

-Work began in November 2020 and was initially set to wrap in February 2022.
-The contractor's scheduled completion date now is the end of May.
+Work began in November 2020 and was initially set to wrap up in February 2022.
+The contractor's scheduled completion date is the end of May.

 The project has been a pain for neighbors in the Lakewood subdivision north of Zion Road, resident Tom New said.